 3. State Elector Power: A chart showing the population, allotted electoral votes, and relative elector power for all 50 states and DC.

-4. 59 Presidential Elections: A chart showing the candidates, popular votes, electoral votes, and five times a candidate won despite losing the popular vote in all 59 US presidential elections.
+4. All US Presidential Elections: A chart showing the candidates, popular votes, electoral votes, and five times a candidate won despite losing the popular vote in all 59 US presidential elections.

 5. 10 Books on the Electoral College: A list of 10 books about the Electoral College, presented in alphabetical order and compiled using reading lists from libraries and universities, as well as search results on Amazon and Google Books.